wbcsd/data-exchange-protocol/decisions/log/0041-version-simplification.md

-# Proposal to simply versioning of Product Footprints
+# Proposal to simplify versioning of Product Footprints
 Date: 2024-10-21

 ## Status